Course

 Yes, it is possible to extend access to your courses through our Bia membership.
 This membership allows you, among other benefits, to enjoy extended access to the courses beyond the initial 6 months.

-You can access the French subtitles for your course by clicking on “cc” in the video window at the bottom right.
+For the majority of the course, you can access the French subtitles by clicking on “cc” in the video window at the bottom right.
 You can then select the language of your choice and leave them on or off.
-The course notes are also available in French by clicking on “ressources” when you’re on the main course page.
-You can also select the language of your choice at the top of the page (En/Fr).
+The handout are also available in French by clicking on “ressources” when you’re on the main course page from your dashboard.
+You can also select the site language of your choice at the top of the page (En/Fr).

 For a demonstration, click here!